Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Gold is considered one of the most valuable commodities in India, not just economically but also for cultural reasons.
-Gold ornaments hold a lot of significance on auspicious occasions, such as weddings, worship, and various other ceremonies.
+Gold ornaments are significant on auspicious occasions, such as weddings, worship, and various other ceremonies.

-However, if you are considering buying gold purely from an investment point of view, you also have the option of investing in digital gold or Sovereign Gold Bonds (SGBs) offered by the RBI.
-In this article, we will see how buying physical gold compares with investing in SGBs.
-Read on to learn more.
+However, if you are considering buying gold purely from an investment point of view, you should consider investing in digital gold or Sovereign Gold Bonds (SGBs) offered by the RBI.
+This article will compare SGB vs. physical gold and determine which is more beneficial.

 Understanding Sovereign Gold Bonds

-Sovereign gold bonds (SGBs) are debt securities or bonds issued by the Reserve Bank of India (RBI) on behalf of the Indian government.
+Sovereign gold bonds (SGBs) are debt securities or bonds issued by the RBI on behalf of the Indian government.
 The government decides the issue dates of these bonds.
 These bonds are released based on units.
 Each unit represents one gram of gold.

 The minimum investment in SGB is one gram.
 However, the maximum investment depends on the category of the investor.
 For individual investors and Hindu Undivided Families (HUFs), the maximum limit is 4 kg and for private trusts and other organisations, the limit is 20 kg.